defiprime/defiprime1/index.md

 ---
 layout: default
-title: DeFi Curated
+title: Best Decentralized Finance(DeFi) Products | DeFiprime.com
+description: List of the best Decentralized Finance Products.
+Decentralized Finance (DeFi) is the movement that leverages decentralized networks to transform old financial products into trustless and transparent protocols that run without intermediaries.

 ---

 <header>
-<h1>List of the best Decentralized Finance Projects</h1>
+<h1>List of the best Decentralized Finance Products</h1>
 </header>
 Decentralized Finance (DeFi) is the movement that leverages decentralized networks to transform old financial products into trustless and transparent protocols that run without intermediaries.

 {% include tiles.html %}